Sleep Challenges in Children Ages 3\u20135: From Monsters to Morning

 Night waking is normal at every age—adults do it too.
 The difference is that adults have learned to resettle themselves without fully waking.
 Your preschooler has not yet mastered this skill.
 When they surface from a sleep cycle at 2am, they notice the conditions are different from when they fell asleep (you were there, now you are not) and they sound the alarm.

 This is why sleep scientists consistently recommend that children fall asleep under the same conditions they will find at 2am.
 If your child falls asleep with you lying beside them, waking to an empty room is genuinely disorienting.
-The goal is not to eliminate comfort but to gradually transfer the source of comfort from your physical presence to an internalized sense of safety—a process that comfort objects and bedtime stories actively support.
+The goal is not to take away comfort but to gradually help your child feel safe on their own—moving from needing you right there to knowing they are okay.
+Comfort objects and bedtime stories are powerful tools for making this shift.

 Gregory and Sadeh's broad review of sleep problems and their links to childhood difficulties highlights the importance of graduated, supportive approaches when changing sleep arrangements (Gregory & Sadeh, 2015, Journal of Child Psychology and Psychiatry, DOI: 10.1111/jcpp.12469).
 For families transitioning from co-sleeping, a graduated approach works better than abrupt change.
 Start by sitting beside their bed instead of lying in it.
 Over a week, move the chair toward the door.
 Then to the hallway.
 Each step takes as long as your child needs.
 There is no deadline.